10 Ship Terms And Definitions Even Smart People Misuse

 2. Gross Tonnage and Net Tonnage

-- Gross and Net Tonnage should not be confused with Suez Canal Tonnage which uses a slightly different formula to calculate the toll for transiting the canal.
+- Gross and Net Tonnage should not be confused with Suez Canal Tonnage, which uses a slightly different formula to calculate the toll for transiting the canal.

 3. Gulf and Bay

 By definition, Gulf is a large waterbody which can sometimes be considered as an extended arm of a sea with a constricted entrance along a strait.
-A gulf is almost completely enclosed by land.
+A gulf is almost entirely enclosed by land.

-Eg: Bay of Biscay, Bay of Bengal.
+E.g., the Bay of Biscay, Bay of Bengal.

 4. Straits, Channels And Canals